iamfortune/video-player/README.md

-# video-player
+# Video-player Js
-a video player built using html5, CSS and JavaScript contributions are welcomed,also note that this is a fun project!
+A video player built using HTML5, CSS and JavaScript This a fun project and contributions are welcomed.